TENANCY RIGHTS GUIDE

 Final thoughts

-Flathive makes it easier to find shared accommodation with transparent listings, verified profiles, and in-platform messaging โ€” so you can build trust before you commit to anything.
+Flathive makes finding the right shared home easier with transparent listings, verified profiles, and in-platform messaging.
 Start your search at flathive.co.nz.

 Flathive